 Frequently Asked Questions

-How do I know whether I should utilize Counseling services?
+How do I know whether I should go to counseling?

-Each year between 15-20% percent of all Cal Maritime students come to CAPS for help.
+Each year 1 in 5 students come to CAPS for help.
 While just about anyone could benefit from taking the time to reflect on his or her life to gain insight or to increase self-awareness, there are many people for whom participating in therapy or other CAPS services would improve their quality of life (see also Common Student Concerns).
 We recommend that a student contact CAPS if distress in your life has recently increased or if your overall life satisfaction is not where you want it to be.

 How long will I have to wait for an appointment?